What is the difference between JBoss EAP and WildFly?

-Since 2006, Red Hat provides commercial support for the JBoss Application Server.
-Therefore, to disambiguate between the Community and Commercial version the term “WildFly” has been coined for the Community version.
+Since 2006, Red Hat provides commercial support for the JBoss Enterprise Application Server.
+Therefore, to disambiguate between the Community and Commercial version we use the term “WildFly” which refers to the Community version.

 • WildFly: The Community version of the Application Server